- Healthy eating means eating consistently throughout the day, aiming for 3 balanced meals and 2-3 healthy snacks.

 Healthy eating is a way of balancing the food you eat to keep your body and mind strong, energized, and well nourished.
 Healthy eating is an important part of taking good care of yourself.

-- Aim for regular meals (3 meals per day; one in the morning, afternoon, and evening) and 2-3 healthy snacks (when you are hungry).
+- Aim for regular meals (3 meals per day; breakfast, lunch, and dinner) and 2-3 healthy snacks (when you are hungry, or between meals).

 - Eat a variety of foods from all of the food groups (grains, fruits, vegetables, proteins, dairy, and healthy fats) each day to meet your nutritional needs

 - Listen to your body.
 Eat when you are hungry and stop when you are feeling full and satisfied

 - Have energy all day long